[Solved] How To Get Water Out Of Charging Port

 Way 1 Leave it alone and let it dry

 The easiest way to dry a charging port is to leave it alone and let it dry.
-Place the phone in a well-ventilated environment, preferably with a fan, to keep the air circulating.
-Leave the charging port open, and position the charging port facing down to speed up the drying process.
+Place the phone in a dry, well-ventilated environment, preferably with a fan, keep the charging port open, and position it facing down to help the moisture escape.

-Check the port on your iPhone after 30 minutes of drying time.
+Check the port on your iPhone after 30 minutes of drying time, then keep waiting if the alert is still there.

 • Grasp your gadget with one hand and tap it gently against your palm with the charging port facing down to remove any excess water.